kwkou/815/articles/mysql-database-enus-api-createprivilege.md

 An HTTPS response comprises a status code, response header and response body.
 ### Status codes
-200 OK: Indicates that server state is updated.
+200 OK: indicates that the server status has been updated.

 ### Response Headers